hitesh19426/ddinter-main/README.md

 ### Description

 This Next.js project website is designed to help users find the interaction between drugs by providing information about the medications they are taking.
+You can find the website link in About section of the github repo or just click [here](https://ddinter-main.vercel.app/)

 ### Getting Started